 Lunch boxes need to be provided for any children staying on Tuesday and Thursdays with us.
-Please do not provide nuts in any food and please can we ask that grapes are cut lengthwise to limit the risk of choking.
+Please do not provide nuts in any food and please can we ask that grapes and cherry tomatoes are cut lengthwise to limit the risk of choking.

 What happens if my child is ill?

 If you child is ill please keep them at home and contact us to be advise they will not be attending.
 Any child with an infectious disease must not return within 48 hours to the preschool.
 Please check our policy on the policies page for further details.